showpass/showpass-wordpress-plugin/README.md

    ]
 }
 ```
-## 5. Shortcode [showpass_calendar]
+# 5. Shortcode [showpass_calendar]

+_**We recommend using the new [Calendar Widget v2.0](#11-showpass-calendar-widget)**_

 You will need to add just this shortcode `[showpass_calendar]` and you will get complete calendar with all the events from the venue that is set in the admin page.
-If the venue(organisation ID) is not set, then you will get all events from the API.
+If the venue(Organization ID) is not set, then you will get all events from the API.

 This shortcode gives you calendar view with all events bound to their start dates for up to one year from today.